browserengineering/book/book/reflow.md

     [  0.113295] Display list
     [  0.005794] Rendering
     [  0.003216] Chrome

+[^1]: These results were recorded on a 2019 13-inch MacBook Pro with a
+    2.4GHz i5, 8 GB of LPDDR3 memory, and an Intel Iris Plus graphics
+    655 with 1.5 GB of video memory, running macOS 10.14.6 and Python 3.8.5 and Tk 8.5.

 The overall process takes about 1.76 seconds (105 frames), with layout consuming the largest portion.
 Moreover, consider that the first four